+44 (0)1872 487 500 Open an Account

 Pound to Euro – its 20-year history in a nutshell

-• Within a year of the Euros launch, the value of the Pound shot up to €1.752 – which remains the all-time high.
+• Within a year of the Euros launch, the value of the Pound shot up to €1.752 – which still remains the all-time high today!

-• In February 2016, the Brexit referendum was announced.
-The Pound began another steep descent.
+• In February 2016, the Brexit referendum triggered another steep decline.

 • Since the Brexit vote, the Pound had been clawing its way back up against the Euro (until Coronavirus triggered another sell-off).